Language Planning Priority - Acquisition

 - ensure the alignment of such a plan with the Board’s Strategy.

-As the Ministry of Education is the government agency responsible for the funding of both deaf children and young people’s acquisition of NZSL and services that support access to learning through NZSL within education settings, the Board will not replicate or replace the Ministry of Education’s NZSL planning and funding in these areas, but will work with and support the Ministry of Education in its NZSL education strategic planning.
+As the Ministry of Education is the government agency responsible for the funding of both deaf children and young people’s access to NZSL and services that support access to learning through NZSL within education settings, the Board will not replicate or replace the Ministry of Education’s NZSL planning and funding in these areas, but will work with and support the Ministry of Education in its NZSL education strategic planning.

 Page last updated: